INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 _______________________________

+**REMOVE THIS PART (it is already mentioned below)**

 The following schedule of versions is conceived in accordance with the objective of offering the version used in the annual report at mid-year, that can be used from that moment for the preparation of data aligned with the requirements to be met at the end of the year.
-This schedule refers to the remaining part of year 2020 and the beginning of year 2021, however the plan has to be seen as a generic plan that will also apply for the next years.
+For simplicity, this schedule refers to the remaining part of year 2020 and the beginning of year 2021, however the plan has to be seen as a generic plan that will also apply for the next years.
 * **v2020.1 - 15/03/2020.** It includes a first batch of binding developments to the end-2020 report, as well as improvements to the ETF tool.
   * Breaking changes
   * Non-breaking changes